Ashby, Suffolk: History

 Ashby is not named in the Domesday Book.
-By the 13th-century it was owned by Sir John de Askby and is recorded as having 10 taxpayers in 1327.
-By the end of the 16th-century the parish was owned by John Wentworth.
+By the 13th century it was owned by Sir John de Askby and is recorded as having 10 taxpayers in 1327.
+By the end of the 16th century the parish was owned by John Wentworth.
 Wentworth, who also owned a number of surrounding manors, enclosed the parish common in 1599 and the site near the parish church is the location of a possible deserted medieval village.

 Admiral Sir Thomas Allin purchased the manor in 1672.
 A series of duck decoys are known to have been operated at Fritton Decoy from around this time.
 These continued to operate into the 19th century, at which time the estate was owned by railway developer Samuel Morton Peto and, from 1863, Francis Crossley.
-The population of the parish peaked at 110 at the 1881 United Kingdom census and declined throughout the 20th-century.
+The population of the parish peaked at 110 at the 1881 United Kingdom census and declined throughout the 20th century.

 During World War II an American B17 bomber crashed close to the parish church after a signal flare had exploded inside the plane.
 The crash, which occurred on 7 May 1944, killed five members of the crew.
 A memorial to these men, as well as two P47 fighter pilots killed in a collision over Fritton Decoy in April 1945, was erected on the edge the churchyard.

 During the war parts of the parish around Fritton Decoy, were used for training ahead of the Normandy landings in 1944.
 The 79th Armoured Division used the site for the testing and development of amphibious DD tanks between 1943 and 1947.
 Part of the site is now used as a campsite by the Scout Association.

+The parish was combined with Somerleyton and Herringfleet to form the combined parish of Somerleyton, Ashby and Herringfleet on 1 April 1987.